yilany/remote-collab/Tutorials/Animals.md

 ## Add a Caption with Styled Text

-Now that we have embded an image into your repository, we need to add a brief description of our image.
+Now that we have embedded an image into your repository, we need to add a brief description of our image.
 If there is a group of animals of a given type in the image, we will _italicize_ the [collective noun](https://en.wikipedia.org/wiki/List_of_animal_names).

 In Markdown, normal text requires no fancy syntax: just write